 Let it simmer for another 5 minutes to cook out the raw flour flavor.
 I like to let it sit in the pot with the heat off for another 30 minutes before digging in.

 While many serve the entire pot on the table, with potatoes in a pot on the side, I personally like to plate individually.
-(I always do regardless what we eat – years ago it was a nice way to sharpen my presentation skills, and now it’s just simple routine)
+(I always do regardless what we eat – years ago it was a nice way to sharpen my plating skills, and now it’s just simple routine)

-Also make sure to save the date in your calendar – The Fårikål Day is the last Thursday in September every year 🙂
+Also make sure to save the date in your calendar – The Annual Fårikål Day is the last Thursday in September every year 🙂